npm/policies/conduct.md

 Packages published to the Service must be created using the npm command-line client, or a functionally equivalent implementation.
-For example, a "package" must not be a PNG or JPEG image, movie file, text document.
+For example, a "package" must not be a PNG or JPEG image, movie file, or text document.
 Using the Service as a personal general-purpose database is also not allowed for this reason.
 Packages should be npm packages, and nothing else.

 Packages must contain some functionality.
 "Squatting", that is, publishing an empty package to "reserve" a name, is not allowed.